saffronl/WaterResourceAnalytics/README.md

 rain on bacteria samples.</b>

 The samples were collected by both the Philadelphia Water Department and Delaware River Basin Commission for fecal coliform, enterococcus, and e.coli.
-There are multiple location of CSO's along the riverbanks from where the bacteria was sampled.
+There are multiple locations of CSO's along the riverbanks from where the bacteria was sampled.
 Acceptable bacteria amounts for swimming is determined by the EPA.